-Little Adventures’ Janice Leung is a dynamo who balances four thriving careers: she’s a food journalist, Hong Kong’s most authoritative food blogger, the co-host of Empire TV’s Sizzle and Fry, and an innovative entrepreneur.
+Little Adventures’ Janice Leung Hayes is a dynamo who balances three thriving careers: she’s a food journalist, Hong Kong’s most authoritative food blogger, and the innovative entrepreneur behind Hong Kong farm and food advocacy initiative Honestly Green.
 Janice was born in Hong Kong, and grew up here and in Australia.
 An honors graduate of the University of Melbourne (MA, linguistics), Janice has become one of Hong Kong’s most respected authorities on dining and food culture.
-Her columns and restaurant reviews appear in the South China Morning Post, Wall Street Journal, Eater.com, The World’s 50 Best Restaurants and LUXE City Guides.
+Her columns and restaurant reviews appear in the South China Morning Post, Wall Street Journal, Eater.com, The World’s 50 Best Restaurants, Conde Nast Traveller and LUXE City Guides.
 Janice’s Hong Kong food blog, E_Ting The World has become the go-to source for information on Cantonese (and Western) cuisine and dining in Hong Kong.
 Janice has channeled her passion for real food into the marketplace, by founding Tong Chong Market Hong Kong’s first weekly local and sustainable organic food market.

 Little Adventures is delighted to have Johannes Pong, one of Hong Kong’s most celebrated food, travel and lifestyle journalists, on our team.
 An authority on Hong Kong’s fine dining scene, his articles and restaurant reviews have been showcased in international publications like CNN Travel, Departures and the Wall Street Journal.
 Johannes was born in Minnesota, USA, grew up in HK, and has a MA in Linguistics– he navigates effortlessly between fluent Cantonese and English, and speaks Japanese and Mandarin, as well!
 His insider knowledge of local Cantonese cuisine and street food led the Travel Channel’s Andrew Zimmern to invite Johannes to be a guest on his hit foodie TV show “Bizarre Foods“–Johannes introduced Zimmern to HK specialties like turtle jelly and snake soup.
 Johannes also brings to Little Adventures a comprehensive knowledge of Hong Kong’s bar and nightlife scene, which he honed while writing a notoriously irreverent weekly column for HK Magazine.